SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     "Chained table expressions in the context of reading a value from a "nested internal table
     "Such a chaining works if the table expression result is a table itself.
-    "Such statements are fairly short, achieving things with few lines of code, however, "they may be hard to understand and debug.
+    "Such statements are fairly short, using few lines of code, however, "they may be hard to understand and debug.
     DATA(num1) = deep_tab[ 2 ]-compb[ 1 ][ 2 ]-comp2.